About the STEM Center

 The Millard Oakley STEM Center is the product of years of planning, dreaming, and developing valuable partnerships with government and education agencies, business and industry fields, and with the regional community and beyond to focus on enhancing, improving and impacting the way STEM subjects are taught, made accessible to students, and how those experiences are evaluated and studied.

-The Oakley STEM Center energizes individuals, creates educational supports, and researches vital frameworks for innovative teaching and learning in science, technology, engineering, and mathematics.
+The Oakley STEM Center supports innovative teaching and dynamic learning in science, technology, engineering, and mathematics.

-- We support innovative instructional design and use of active learning environments.
+- Models innovative instructional design and learning environments;

 - STEM literacy is a key component of responsible citizenship.